adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 permalink: /chapters/2/
 ---

-Naming stuff is both important and sometimes difficult.
-So developer effort here is not something that goes to waste.
+Naming stuff is both important and difficult, so putting time and effort into naming something is not a wasted act.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; Phil Karlton